 - Identify qualified staff within your organization to serve as a PF.

-For more information about no-cost FEMP utility team UESC support services, as well as a list of services generally not offered on a no-cost basis, read the scope of support document.
+For more information about no-cost FEMP utility team UESC support services, as well as a list of services generally offered on a no-cost basis, read the scope of support document.

 FEMP offers an ongoing series of workshops and webinars to provide training on the implementation of UESC projects.